BDC Hamburger Icon

 When accepting credit cards with PayPal, you’ll find competitive rates and few fees.
 Here’s an overview of PayPal’s processing rates and per-transaction fees.
 Remember that there will be some cost variations depending on payment type and how you capture card information:

 • In-person payments: 2.29% of each transaction plus 9 cents per transaction.
-This rate applies to payments you accept in person using the PayPal Zettle card reader and POS system, including credit cards, debit cards and contactless payments from digital wallets like Apple Pay, Google Pay and Samsung Pay.
+This rate applies to payments you accept in person using the PayPal Zettle card reader and POS system (i.e., credit cards, debit cards, and contactless payments from digital wallets like Apple Pay, Google Wallet, and Samsung Wallet).
+It also applies to QR code transactions.

 • Card-not-present transactions: 3.49% of each transaction plus 9 cents per transaction.
 This rate applies to credit and debit cards you manually key in.
 You can avoid these higher fees using a PayPal card reader for all in-person transactions.